Sales & Support: +1 (480) 360-6463

 Attention to Detail

 When an escrow officer is closing a deal, it is important to look for any flaws in the agreements and make sure your clients are protected and getting a good deal.
-Every detail is important and nothing should be overlooked, one small mistake and it can cost you a deal.
+Every detail is important and nothing should be overlooked, one small mistake can cost you a deal.

 Decision-Making Skills